Hindu Gods and Goddess

 As per Hindu mythology, a swan is possessed with an exceptional discerning sense, which enables it to distinguish pure milk from a mixture of milk and water.
 Brahma uses the swan as a vehicle, which is known for its discerning abilities.
 This conveys the idea that the Lord uses exceptional senses such as foreseeing the entire life of mankind or other living being and also the entire universe.

 The Consort of Lord Brahma is Saraswathy Devi.

 Why there are not many worshipers for Lord Brahma?

-Have you ever wondered comparing two children; one born in to a poor family often go hungry while another that born in to a rich family fed often by a golden spoon?
+Have you ever wondered about comparing two children; one born into a poor family often go hungry while another that born into a rich family fed often by a golden spoon?
 Or why someone is destined to rule a Kingdom while another is to fight a war and die to save the King and the Kingdom.

 Let’s think about this!

 In this picture, you are seeing a highly disabled person who was begging for alms.